-American actor and film producer Paul Rudd became a minor teen idol with his break-out performance in the 1995 film Clueless.
-His other early credits include Wet Hot American Summer, Cider House Rules and William Shakespeare's Romeo + Juliet.
-He also landed a recurring role in the television series Friends as Phoebe's husband.
-Rudd has since become a full-fledged comedy film icon with roles in Anchorman (2004), The 40-Year-Old Virgin (2005) and Admission (2013).
-He has also entered the world of super-hero stardom with the 2015 release, Ant-Man.
+Born in New Jersey in 1969, actor and film producer Paul Rudd became a minor teen idol with his breakout performance in the 1995 film Clueless.
+Other early films include Wet Hot American Summer, Cider House Rules and William Shakespeare's Romeo + Juliet, while his TV work led to a recurring role on Friends as Phoebe's husband.
+Rudd has since become a full-fledged comedy film icon with roles in Anchorman, The 40-Year-Old Virgin and Admission.
+He went on to enter the world of Marvel superhero stardom with 2015's Ant-Man.

 Movies, TV Shows and Theatre Work